TwoKeyEconomy (2KEY) Tops One Day Volume of $325,453.00

-TwoKeyEconomy (CURRENCY:2KEY) traded flat against the dollar during the one day period ending at 18:00 PM E.T. on February 25th.
-TwoKeyEconomy has a market cap of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last day.
-One TwoKeyEconomy coin can now be bought for about $0.0379 or 0.00000361 BTC on exchanges.
-Over the last seven days, TwoKeyEconomy has traded flat against the dollar.
+TwoKeyEconomy (CURRENCY:2KEY) traded flat against the dollar during the 24-hour period ending at 9:00 AM E.T. on February 28th.
+Over the last week, TwoKeyEconomy has traded flat against the dollar.
+TwoKeyEconomy has a total market cap of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last 24 hours.
+One TwoKeyEconomy coin can now be bought for $0.0379 or 0.00000361 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.